desalasworks presents:

 THE PROBLEM:

-Browser and custom event handlers are an incredible tool for improving user experience and reducing the depth of the call stack, but since they are hard to track due to their ‘hidden’ execution they can fire many times repeatedly and quickly get out of hand, causing performance degradation.
+Browser and custom event handlers are an incredible tool for improving user experience and reducing the depth of the call stack (so you avoid having a function calling a function which calls another function etc), but since they are hard to track due to their ‘hidden’ execution they can fire many times repeatedly and quickly get out of hand, causing performance degradation.

 THE SOLUTION: